asolfre/docker-sonarqube/README.md

 # docker-sonarqube

-Docker image based on default [SonarQube](https://hub.docker.com/_/sonarqube/) with manually installed plugins.
+Docker image based on default [SonarQube 6.7.5](https://hub.docker.com/_/sonarqube/) with manually installed plugins.
 The default provided plugins are kept and some extra plugins are manually downloaded.

 To add/remove plugins modify the Dockerfile and build your own version.